castai/terraform-provider-castai/docs/resources/commitment.md

 - `gcp_resource_cud_details` (Attributes) GCP Resource CUD details.
 Required when type is RESOURCE_CUD. (see [below for nested schema](#nestedatt--gcp_resource_cud_details))
 - `organization_id` (String) CAST AI organization ID.
 If not provided, the organization from the provider configuration is used.
 - `prioritization` (Boolean) If enabled, resources used by lower-priority clusters are ignored.
+- `region` (String) Region where the commitment is applicable.
+Not required for region-agnostic commitment types such as Compute Savings Plans.
 - `scaling_strategy` (String) Scaling strategy for the autoscaler.
 One of: DEFAULT, CPU_BASED, MEMORY_BASED.

 ### Read-Only